 Many interior designers feel that it's important to decided where the sink goes first and then we use that spot and plan out from there.
 This is probably because in a traditional kitchen had to cater for a long time of dish scrubbing.
 Lucky for most of us we're able to get a dishwasher to do most of the scrubbing for us, so now the focus is more making the use versatile and planning for a beautiful kitchen that we're not shy of showing our guests.

 So whether you're doing a DIY or getting a designer kitchen the next step after you've placed your kitchen sink is to look at the kitchen work triangle.

 When designing kitchen layouts, the three most important areas to consider are:

 - The Kitchen sink for cleaning and preparation

 - The refrigerator and freezer for food storage.

 - And the oven, range, or stovetop for cooking.

 These three work areas or work zones form the work triangle and the way they are connected determines how easy it is to use your kitchen.

 All this means that a larger kitchen may not necessarily be the most efficient.
-Keeping your sink, cooktop, and fridge no more than 6 feet apart from each other can make your workflow much faster and smoother.
+Keeping your sink, cooktop, and fridge no more than 1.8-2 metres apart from each other can make your workflow much faster and smoother.